Setting up a sole proprietorship

 Revenue and profit forecast

-Expected revenue, costs, investments, ongoing expenses and realistic profit estimate for the start year and following year.
+Expected revenue, costs, investments, ongoing expenses and a realistic profit estimate for the starting year and the following year.

 Documents, account and software